-Koscielisko is a smart area, close to Zakopane and with many villas and a genuine peaceful atmosphere.
+Koscielisko is a smart area, easy to reach while sightseeing Zakopane and with many villas and a genuine peaceful atmosphere.
 The variety and attractiveness of the landscape, diverse and endemic flora and fauna as well as extensive opportunities for sporting activities combine to make a great holiday destination both in summer and winter.
 You can choose from a wide array of comfortable hotels, guesthouses and rooms in private houses.

 In one of the most scenic areas of the Tatra Mountains, Koscielisko is rightfully considered one of the birthplaces of Polish skiing, especially as it has produced a total of 38 competitors for the Winter Olympics, unparalleled elsewhere in the country.
 The place is also famous for its biathlon centre, and the number of renowned sports events, including World Championships, that have been held here.